Vancouver Canucks Odds

 If you read from left to right after the team names, you’re looking at the numbers for moneyline, goal line and total bets.
 Here’s what you need to know about the three bets.

 At many sportsbooks, you’ll also find alternate numbers for goal lines and totals, such as 2.5 on the former and 6.5 on the latter.
-These three wagers are popular for NHL betting, but there also are plenty of other bets to consider.
+These three wagers are popular for betting on the NHL, but there also are plenty of other bets to consider.

 Place your bets on specific game elements, such as how the two sides will perform on certain metrics or the stats for a top player.